HL7/smart-app-launch/input/pages/app-launch.md

 ###### *For example*
-If an app needs demographics and observations for a single patient, and also wants information about the current logged-in user, the app  can request:
+If an app needs demographics and observations for a single patient and wants information about the current logged-in user, the app  can request:

-* `patient/Patient.rs`
+* `patient/Patient.r`
 * `patient/Observation.rs`
 * `openid fhirUser`